Cynthia-mbesa/alx-zero_day/README.md

 My first readme.
-I am thrilled.
+This is awesome.